iBigfibo/sovra-protocol/README.md

 The Stacks ecosystem currently lacks diversified real-world sovereign yield primitives.
 Most yield opportunities are limited to DeFi pools or U.S. Treasury-based RWAs.

 There is no structured access to emerging market sovereign yield.
+This limits capital efficiency and yield diversity within the Stacks ecosystem.

 ---

 ## Solution

-Sovra introduces country-specific sovereign yield vaults starting with Nigeria Treasury Bills.
+Sovra introduces country-specific sovereign yield vaults, starting with Nigeria Treasury Bills, with a roadmap toward multi-country diversification.

 Users deposit USDCx into a vault.
 Capital is allocated off-chain into short-duration Treasury Bills via licensed partners.
 Yield performance and FX exposure are transparently reflected in vault share value.